Previous Page Next Page

 Regulation

 An operation that provides child care that is subject to regulation but does not have a permit and is not in the process of applying for a permit.
-Sometimes referred to as an “illegal operation.”
+Sometimes these operations are referred to as an “illegal operation.”

-See the HHS Child Care Regulation Handbook, Definitions of Terms.
+See the HHSC Child Care Regulation Handbook, Definitions of Terms.

 8100 Types of Day Care Operations